artainmo/machine-learning/natural-language-processing and LLM/README.md

 You want to use as feature the amount of times a word comes forward in example text.
 For this we will create a frequency dictionary, in this case one for positive and negative sentiment.
 For all the training examples with negative sentiment count the number of times each vocabulary list word comes forward inside the negative frequency dictionary and for all training examples with positive sentiment count the number of times each vocabulary list word comes forward inside the positive frequency dictionary.
 Now those frequency dictionaries can be used to extract useful features, limiting the size of X to 3.
 The first value of X will be the bias value of 1, second we will use the sum of all positive frequencies and lastly sum of all negative frequencies.
 This means that if our vocabulary list for example contains the word sad, sad could be equal to 3 in our negative frequency list but equal 0 in our positive frequency list.
 If the text being evaluated also contains the word sad it will sum 0 in positive frequency list but sum 3 in negative frequency list, thus third feature consisting of negative frequency list sum will probably be of higher value.

 #### Preprocessing
+You will learn how to use 'stemming' and 'stop words' to preprocess texts.

+'Stop words' preprocessing consists of removing words with no significant meaning.
+'Stop words' lists are given and contain words such as 'and', 'is', 'are', 'at'...
+Punctuations can also be removed but sometimes is best kept as it can also be of predictive value.
+Tweets often contain handles and URLs who have no predictive power and thus can be removed too.

+Stemming in NLP consists of transforming each word into its base stem, which means the set of characters that are used to construct a word and its derivatives.
+For example the stem of word 'tuning' is 'tun' because its derivates contain 'tune' but also 'tuning'.
+All words can also be set to lowercase.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing)